10 common mistakes to avoid when buying your first home

 2. Have your finance in place

-Have your ‘decision in principle’ in place before you begin to view properties (also called a 'mortgage in principle' or an 'agreement in principle').
+Get your ‘Approval in Principle’ in place before you begin to view properties (also called a 'decision in principle', 'mortgage in principle' or an 'agreement in principle').
 That way, you’ll know your highest possible offer and you’ll be able to act quickly and show you’re a serious buyer when you need to.

 3. Play it cool